Rudolf Fisch: Late life and death

-At the beginning of 1914 Fisch was offered a permanent preacher position in service of the Protestant Society of the Canton of Zurich in Wädenswil.
-Prior to this Fisch had recommended the mission leadership send him as a missionary and doctor to the Moba in the northernmost region of Togo.
-This recommendation was rejected and he later accepted the position of a Preacher in Wadenswil where he worked until 1920.
-Later he moved to Horgen where he worked for the remainder of his career until his retirement in 1931 at the age of 75.
+In 1914 Fisch was offered a permanent position as preacher at the Protestant Society in the Canton of Zurich in Wädenswil, which he accepted.
+He worked there until 1920.
+He moved to Horgen where he worked for the remainder of his career until his retirement in 1931 at the age of 75.
 Fisch died in Wädenswil on December 2, 1946, two weeks after his 90th birthday.